Android-for-Python/Android-for-Python-Users/README.md

 **The current release version of Buildozer is 1.5, by default always Buildozer uses the current release version of p4a.**

-Buildozer runs on Linux, Windows users need a Linux virtual machine such as WSL, Colab, or VirtualBox to run Buildozer.
-Buildozer also runs on a Mac, but the number of users is small and this is reflected in the availability of help and in software maturity.
+Buildozer runs on Linux, Windows users need a Linux virtual machine such as WSL, Colab, or VirtualBox to run Buildozer (most users use WSL or Colab).
+Buildozer also runs on a Mac, but the number of users is small and this is reflected in the availability of help.

 **If building on WSL, always build the project in a directory on the Linux partition (somewhere under WSL `cd ~`).
 You will have to copy your project from the Windows partition to the Linux partition.
 NEVER build the project in a directory on the Windows partition (usually `/mnt/c/` or `/mnt/d/`), as this may give unpredicatable results.**